hmdqr/spellcheck/readme.md

 The spell check will be done depending on the keyboard input language.
 However, if the dictionary hasn't been installed previously, NVDA will prompt you to install the dictionary of that language.
 Once you click yes, the dictionary will be installed, and you can spellcheck in that language now on.
 Additionally, you can press NVDA+ALT+SHIFT+L to bring up a list of languages where you can select a language manually and download the dictionary if it hasn't been downloaded previously or perform spell check in that language. press the same shortcut once more to return to the previous method, which is checking based on the keyboard input.

+### Dictionary management (Settings)

+Open from Tools → Spellcheck settings or press NVDA+Alt+Shift+S.

+- What you can do:
+	- Install missing dictionaries.
+	- Update installed ones when an update is available.
+	- Delete installed dictionaries you no longer need.
+	- Filter the list to show All, Installed, Not installed, or Has updates.
+	- See a simple status for each language (e.g. “Installed — Up to date — 7.0 MB”).
+	- Update checks run in the background; the UI stays responsive.

 ## notes